 Citizens Bank is an established financial institution with over 1,100 branches and locations in the eastern half of the United States.
 Citizens Bank opened their doors for business in 1947, and in 1988 they were acquired by the Royal Bank of Scotland to become RBS Citizens Bank.
 Citizens Bank split off from RBS in 2014 and continues to provide personal and business financing to U.S. consumers through phone or in-person applications.

-Citizens Bank is a leading participant in the U.S. Small Business Administration (SBA) loan programs and offers three types of SBA loans to new and existing businesses:
+Citizens Bank is a leading participant in the U.S. Small Business Administration (SBA) loan programs and offers three types of SBA loans to new and existing businesses.
+Benefits of the Citizens Bank platform include:

 - SBA 7(a)